-~ Rec Recommendation Responsibility Action Plan Expected Completion Date External Auditor's Comments 1 We rec be requ complia We recommended that periodically, staff be required to confirm awareness and compliance with the IT security policy.
-Registry Staff are briefed on controls like passwords etc during the introduction training.
+Rec Recommendation Responsibility Action Plan Expected Completion Date External Auditor's Comments 1 We recommended that periodically, staff be required to confirm awareness and compliance with the IT security policy.
+Registry taff are briefed on controls like passwords etc during the introduction training.
 A pilot will be undertaken to address this recommendation further.
 Users may be required to accept the terms of the policy during the password change regime.
 Project Ongoing: Will be implemented as Network Hardening project (NERO) during 2Q 2009.
 We note the comments and planned action.
 We will continue to monitor as part of our IT audit review each year.
-2 , ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, We recommend that the Court consider the potential cost of disability payments that may have to be made for judges over 65 years of age if they were to become disabled, and whether any financial provision should be established for this liability.
+2 We recommend that the Court consider the potential cost of disability payments that may have to be made for judges over 65 years of age if they were to become disabled, and whether any financial provision should be established for this liability.
 Registry The Court has obtained the estimated actuary valuation from Ernst & Young Actuaries, and will include this either as a provision in the budget, or in the accounts on a yearly basis.
 The Court is seeking estimates during 2009 in order to determine a course of action.
 We note the comments and will examine any provision that is made for disability payments in the future.
-8 We repremise should of Cour of the (building court in We recommend that any permanent premises into which the Court moves should be adaptable according to the level of Court activities, so that if the workload of the Court were to reduce, parts of the building could be easily separated from the court in order to rent to third parties.
+3 We recommend that any permanent premises into which the Court moves should be adaptable according to the level of Court activities, so that if the workload of the Court were to reduce, parts of the building could be easily separated from the court in order to rent to third parties.
 POPP Completed.
 The functional brief and the first prize winning design takes into account flexibility and scalability.
 However, renting to third parties may be difficult due to security requirements.
 Complete.
 We welcome the action taken.
 4 A risk register containing the information set out above should be used by the Court as an active diagnostic tool to manage risks on an ongoing basis.
-The risk register should be reviewed by the Oversight Committee and an annual submission should be made to the Court's governing body to bring key risks to their attention.
-Court The Court is grateful for the recommendation, which will be taking into careful consideration when implementing the risk management plan.
-The pros and cons of the recommendation will weighted against industry best practices in order to ensure maximum efficiency for the Court.
-Risk Register finalised.
+The risk register should be reviewed by the Oversight Committee and an annual submission Court The Court is grateful for the recommendation, which will be taking into careful consideration when implementing the risk management plan.
+The pros and cons of the recommendation will weighted against industry best Risk Register finalised.
 Analysis and risk mitigation strategy in process (planned finalisation Q3,Q4 2009, including presentation to the Court's governing body).
 We have made some further comments on the completed risk assessment in paragraphs 33-36 of this report.